-Joint Designs Used In Ultrasonic Welding
+Joint Design Guidelines Used in Ultrasonic Welding

 The four main joint designs are Butt, Step, Shear, and Tongue and Groove.
 The illustrations below show an example of each one of these joints.
 Notice the placement of the energy director, or the triangularly shaped ridge molded into one of the mating plastic parts.
 This ridge limits initial contact to a very small area.
 The ridge melts during ultrasonics causing plastic to flow through the joint and bond the parts together.